chevah/geck/content/support.rst

 direct email or phone call.

 Email and support forms are the preferred methods.
-When we have a phone call, we request the customer at the beginning to do a follow up over email and confirm in writing.
+For call, request the customer at the beginning to do a follow up over email and confirm in writing as the first preference.

-Support can be requested by partners or customers.
+As second preference, follow up with a summary of the call and request the customer to confirm the details.

 When a support case is started, obtain and collate as much information as possible.